 The accounts are prepared on an accruals basis with the significant exception that no recognition is made in respect of liabilities to pay pensions and other benefits after the year end.
 This treatment is prescribed in the Pensions SORP on the basis that future liabilities that are subject to actuarial valuation are best considered in the context of the full actuarial valuation and the consequent funding statement and funding policy.
-As the future net liabilities are required to be funded by employer contributions, these are covered in some detail in the Council's accounts where the full impact of future pension liabilities is disclosed in accordance with IAS 19.
+As the future net liabilities are required to be funded by employer contributions, those relating to the Council as a Fund employer are covered in some detail in the Council's accounts where the full impact of future pension liabilities is disclosed in accordance with IAS 19 (where required by regulatory practice, other Fund employers receive similar analysis for inclusion in their own accounts).